 By Rebecca Kern

-Edward McGinnis, who oversaw the Energy Department’s international civilian nuclear energy policy, has been appointed to the No. 2 role in the agency’s office responsible for nuclear research and waste.
+Edward McGinnis, who oversaw the Energy Department’s international civilian nuclear energy policy, has been named the acting head of the agency’s office responsible for nuclear research and waste.

-McGinnis is the Energy Department’s principal deputy assistant secretary in the Office of Nuclear Energy, effective immediately, Sarah Habansky, the agency’s deputy director of public affairs, told Bloomberg BNA May 30.
-The role does not require Senate confirmation.
+McGinnis is the Energy Department’s acting assistant secretary in the Office of Nuclear Energy, effective immediately, Sarah Habansky, the agency’s deputy director of public affairs, told Bloomberg BNA May 30.
+He will serve in the acting role until the White House nominates and the Senate confirms someone to fill the role.
+Separately, McGinnis was appointed to the role of principal deputy assistant secretary in the Office of Nuclear Energy, the No. 2 leader in the office, which does not require Senate confirmation.

 The Office of Nuclear Energy is primarily responsible for nuclear energy systems research, maintaining the government’s nuclear energy research infrastructure and addressing nation’s spent nuclear fuel and high-level nuclear waste management programs.